 The number of cases of COVID-19 in the United States increased by 119 thousand per day

-Since the beginning of the coronavirus epidemic in the United States, more than 26 million people have been infected, and more than 450 thousand patients have died.
+Since the beginning of the epidemic, more than 26.6 million people have been infected with the coronavirus in the United States, and more than 455 thousand patients have died.